Skip to main content

 How does skin tightening work?

-The heat injected causes the collagen to contract which induces growth factors and stimulates new collagen synthesis, replacing the old collagen with new fibres that are more compact and organised, to give a less wrinkled appearance.
-This treatment is quick, comfortable and non-invasive with minimal downtime.
-Results are seen 3 months post treatments.
+Heat causes the collagen to contract which induces growth factors and stimulates new collagen synthesis, potentially resulting in smoother, firmer-looking skin.
+This treatment is non-invasive with minimal downtime.
+Results are often seen three months post-treatments.

 How long does it take for me to see results from my skin treatments?

 As each of our skin treatments differ, the result time frame will vary.
-For our less invasive treatments which include, microdermabrasion, hydrodermabrasion and skin peels, the results are more immediate.
-Our more invasive treatments can take up to 3 months to show.
-These invasive treatments include; radio frequency, laser rejuvenation and skin needling.
+For our less invasive treatments, which include microdermabrasion, hydrodermabrasion and skin peels, the results are more immediate.
+Our more invasive treatments can take up to three months to show.
+These invasive treatments include radio frequency, laser rejuvenation and skin needling.

 These treatments have more lasting impacts than the less invasive treatments.
-Your therapist will create a treatment plan that will include a variety of treatments to address the skin concerns you wish to correct.
+Your therapist will create a treatment plan that will include a variety of skin solutions to address your specific concerns.

 Will I feel pain during RF Skin Resurfacing and Skin Needling?

-We have the option of topical anaesthetic which is applied before the treatment to minimise any discomfort you may feel during these skin treatments.
+Everyone’s pain tolerance is different.
+Some clients describe a mild warmth or prickling feeling during treatment, while others may find it slightly more intense.
+We have the option of a topical anaesthetic, which is applied before the treatment to minimise any discomfort you may feel during these skin treatments.

 What is the difference between RF Skin Resurfacing and Skin Needling?

-The similarity between these two treatments is that they both use small needles to cause a controlled wound in the skin to promote the production of collagen which is a natural healing response.
+Both skin treatments use small needles to cause a controlled wound in the skin to promote the production of collagen which is a natural healing response.

 RF Skin Resurfacing uses radio frequency and dermal stamping technology to place heat effectively into the upper layer of the skin, where it produces an increase in both collagen and elastin with minimal disruption to the skin.